 The concert stage.
 A world-class pianist.
 Sublime moments of colour, emotion, subtle shades of tonal nuance.
 Artistry and musicianship of the highest order.

 Then all is transformed.
 A crescendo, a moment of forte.
 The pianist raises his hands, lets them fall.
-The same for the next note... the next chord... and the next... or perhaps it’s just a vertical wrist movement.
-In any case, the sound is big, round, perhaps beautiful, but the musical line is lost, cut up into little pieces.
+The same for the next note... the next chord... and the next...
+Perhaps it’s just a vertical wrist movement, but in any case, although the sound is big, round, and beautiful, the musical line is lost, cut up into little pieces.
 Each beautiful sonority has become a local, isolated musical event.

-We have a problem.
 This scenario is repeated time and again in piano recitals around the globe, and it is accepted – even sought after.
 We think it is good.
 For me this is problematic.

 The goal of the consummate artist is not just to sound a note but to "move" the tone.
 This phenomenon arises when there is no blockage to movement in the pianist's body.
-Any falling, any muscular compression, interrupts movement in the body, and the piano's amazingly sensitive sound board picks up on this.
+Falling tends to result in compression; the muscles tend to contract in compensation.
+The piano's amazingly sensitive sound board picks up on this.
 Any blockage of movement in the body causes sound quality to deteriorate.